cmu-sei/iides/examples/example3.md

 - **`Id`**:
  insider--2fe80494-c7cf-4d75-85ef-736b55884664
 - **`Incident role`**:
- Primary (*1*) &mdash; Insider is the primary perpetrator of the incident.
+ Primary (*1*) - Insider is the primary perpetrator of the incident.
 - **`Motive`**:
-   - Competitive Business Advantage (*3*) &mdash; Insider committed their attack in order to gain a business advantage for a competing company.
+   - Competitive Business Advantage (*3*) - Insider committed their attack in order to gain a business advantage for a competing company.
 Often, this is the insider starting their own company.
-  - Financial Gain (*5*) &mdash; Insider committed their attack to make a profit.
+  - Financial Gain (*5*) - Insider committed their attack to make a profit.
 - **`Substance use during incident`**:
  False
 - **`First name`**: